-Here are details on some of the best beaches in the Caribbean – from ultra-private to lively and from dramatic to panoramic — to help you find the one that’s right for your beach wedding.
+Here are details on some of the best beaches in the Caribbean – from ultra-private to lively and busy – to help you find the one that’s right for your Caribbean beach wedding.

-Private Beach, Petit St. Vincent, St. Vincent & the Grenadines
+Private Beach – Petit St. Vincent, St. Vincent and the Grenadines

-Kiss the modern world goodbye on this 113-acre private-island resort ringed by two miles of perfect white sand.
+Kiss the modern world goodbye on this 113-acre, private-island resort ringed by two miles of perfect white sand.
 The water here is not a single blue but rather a shimmering mosaic of pale turquoise and deep sapphire.
-And since it’s a private-island resort, beaches are quiet and empty — ideal for an intimate ceremony for two or with close family and friends.
-You must be in St. Vincent and the Grenadines for a full day after your arrival before applying in person for a marriage license on St. Vincent, located 40 miles away.
-Then you can pick whatever section of warm, unspoiled sand that strikes your fancy, kick off your shoes and exchange low-key I do’s.
+And, since it’s a private-island resort, beaches are quiet and empty (ideal for an intimate ceremony for two or with close family and friends).

-Recommended Resort Petit St. Vincent Resort, the island’s 22-cottage property, comes without modern distractions like TVs and phones.
+Petit St. Vincent Resort, the island’s 22-cottage property, comes without modern distractions, like TVs and phones.
 Guests hoist yellow flags above their stone cottages for room service and act as contented castaways.

 White Bay Beach, Peter Island, British Virgin Islands